Invoke-IR/Uproot/README.md

 Developed by [@jaredcatkinson](https://twitter.com/jaredcatkinson), [@harmj0y](https://twitter.com/harmj0y), [@sixdub](https://twitter.com/sixdub)

 ## Overview
 Uproot is a Host Based Intrusion Detection System (HIDS) that leverages Permanent Windows Management Instrumentation (WMI) Event Susbcriptions to detect malicious activity on a network.

-Microsoft has consistently included WMI in Microsoft Windows since Windows NT 4.0 and Windows 95.
-Because of this, Uproot can be used with Windows OS endpoints from Windows NT 4.0 forward.
+An Event Subscription is made up of an Event Filter, an Event Consumer, and a Filter to Consumer Binding.

+An Event Filter is a WMI Query Language (WQL) query that specifies the type of object to look for (for more details on WQL please check out Ravikanth Chaganti's free ebook at http://www.ravichaganti.com/blog/ebook-wmi-query-language-via-powershell/).
+Event Consumers are the action component of the Event Subscription.
+Event Consumers tell the subscription what to do with an object that makes it past the filter.
+There are five default event consumers in Windows: ActionScriptEventConsumer (runs arbitrary vbscript or jscript code), CommandLineEventConsumer (executes an arbitrary command), LogFileEventConsumer (writes to a specified flat log file), NtEventLogEventConsumer (creates a new event log), and SMTPEventConsumer (sends an email).
+Lastly, the Filter to Consumer Binding pairs a Filter with a Consumer.

+For best results, it is recommended to use Uproot's AS_GenericHTTP consumer and an Uproot Listening Post to forward events via syslog to a log aggregator such as Splunk.

 Note: Uproot was designed for a controller with >= PowerShell v3 compatibility.
 The module can be used with PowerShell v2, but will be missing a great deal of functionality.
+Although, Microsoft has consistently included WMI in Microsoft Windows since Windows NT 4.0 and Windows 95.
+Because of this, Uproot can be used with Windows OS endpoints from Windows NT 4.0 forward.

 ## Cmdlets
 ### Event Filter (__EventFilter):